bkarolina/DS-Projects-Springboard/Capstone Projects/README.md

 Source of data set can be found here [1](http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/).

-You can find in this directory Final Report of the project and corresponding code sources of result.
+You can find in this directory Final Report of the project and corresponding code sources of results.
+The JupyterNotebooks are complementary files to the reports.